Can You Paint Engineered Wood? Here’s the Answer

 For instance, failing to clean laminate furniture before painting can cause the painted finish to peel off easily in areas exposed to foot traffic.
 Similarly, skipping sanding on particle board coffee tables can result in the primer not sticking properly and creating an unattractive finished product.

-Also See Can You Paint Dogs Nails and Make Them Look Fabulous?
+Also See Can You Paint Your Own Car and Get Professional Results?

 Using The Wrong Type Of Paint Or Primer